dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

             Successful login!

-    I.e., once the attack is injected into the `compiler` binary, it is equivalant to the original `hacked-compiler` binary, even though there is no `hacked-compiler` or `hacked-compiler.c` on the system and we have compiled `compiler.c` with `compiler` many times.
+    I.e., once the attack is injected into the `compiler` binary, it is equivalant to the original `trojan-compiler` binary, even though there is no `trojan-compiler` or `trojan-compiler.c` on the system and we have compiled `compiler.c` with `compiler` many times.

     And to repeat: if you look in `compiler.c` there is no attack.